 17. Naturally Beautiful

-It’s important not to overlook the fact that wood stains can be a color as well.
-Stains like this Redwood add subtle depth and interest to the building, letting the grain of the siding show through, rather than hiding it or blending it in.
+It’s important not to overlook the fact that wood stains can be a color as well, letting the grain of the siding show through, rather than hiding it or blending it in.
 That makes stain one of the best choices you can make for more natural and rustic-looking homes like this one.

 Color Your World

 Color can be one of the most important parts of your home’s exterior and the way that it’s viewed from the road.
-This is especially true if the color looks fresh, vivid, and doesn’t fade, peel, or crack over time.
+This is especially true if the color looks fresh and vivid..
 Look to fiber cement siding products to get the color and appearance you want for your home each and every time.